SamSherrill/games-comparison/README.md

 - Consider combing SharedGamesTable & UserGamesTable into 1 component.

 **Think about how users could use & misuse this app.** We probably have a lot more refactoring that we can do besides what is noted above.

+### Notes About Controllers:

+Notes to self 7/20/2020:

+I pulled the routes from the old handlebars version of the app.
+Some of this for sure needs to change, because we're not server side rendering in this updated, react version of the app.
+So I have commented out the res.render lines of code, an replaced most of them with res.json.

+A big observation we had was that these controllers are intertwined.
+We may want to separate the exported functions to their own files to "separate concerns".
+Then it'll be more readable, I'd hope.

+### Notes About Frontend API Calls:

+I setup a utils folder with an api js file (named frontend-api.js).
+However, we're not using that yet.
+I'll leave it there as a reminder for now.
+I will proceed with the writing the axios functions inside the react containers / components first, and may export those later.
+I'll have to research what is best practice for these kind of things.

 ## Lessons learned: